 Having identified a gap in the market for a low-cost airline to bring air travel to the South African masses, Kulula.com launched in July 2001.
 It operates on major domestic routes out of Tambo International Airport and Lanseria on the outskirts of Johannesburg.
 As building a business based on price alone risks vulnerability to attack from more established airlines, it has hewn a positioning based on ease, inspirational service and safety.
 This is summed up in its name which means ‘easy’ in Zulu.
 Though most distinctive is its brand personality.
 Being totally honest, straight-forward and helping people lighten-up.

 Launching with a budget of just 3m rand (c. £200k) demands cut-through communication.
 The brand launched with a super heroes campaign.
 The jingle espouses “Now Everyone Can Fly” (and there isn’t a plane in sight).

 Convey personality through product and service appearance

 Similarly to easyjet’s bright orange in the UK, Kulula has a distinctive lime green livery.
 The unconventional markings include ‘this way up’ and arrows pointing to parts of the plane, including rudder, nose cone, sun-roof.
 Also to where ‘the big cheese’ (‘captain, my captain’) sits.

 When South Africa hosted the FIFA World Cup and Kulula.com in 2010 it ran a campaign describing itself as the “Unofficial National Carrier of the You-Know-What”.
 This took place “Not next year, not last year, but somewhere between”.
 Another advert announced “affordable flights [to] everybody except Sepp Blatter” (the FIFA president), who was offered a free seat “for the duration of that thing that is happening right now”.
 Obviously, oblique references to the World Cup which FIFA intervened to stop.
 Thus creating even more publicity for Kulula.

 Kulula flight crew are encouraged to let their natural talent show through.
-Here are some examples heard or reported in in-flight “safety lectures” and announcements. :
+Here are some examples heard of or reported from in-flight “safety lectures” and announcements :